 What goes on a proper Cheese Board

 - Cheese, of course.
 Choose 4-5 different types of cheese for your board.
 An assortment of cheese with a different texture, colour, and taste is what you need to please everyone.
 Some examples of cheese that will make a great board are: mozzarella or goat cheese for soft cheese, a piece of smoked cheese, a piece of blue cheese like gorgonzola and some hard cheese such as manchego.

 - Crackers.
 This is the second most important ingredient.
 We love crackers at home, so we normally have a good variety in the pantry.
 Astra’s favourites are poppy-seed crackers, he cannot get enough of them every time we visit our family in Ireland.

 - Dips.
 A good board needs delicious dips.
-We love adding homemade hummus such as our beetroot hummus or roasted red pepper hummus together with homemade pesto.
+We love adding homemade hummus such as our beetroot hummus, roasted red pepper hummus or edamame hummus together with homemade pesto.
 Another great dip for cheese boards is Baba Ganoush.